MasonGYC/DataReconcilation/README.md

 ### CSV input file format
 Example:

-1. id column must be the leftmost column, and numbers must be consecutive
+1. id column must be the leftmost column, and must be unique
 2. 2 compared files must have same number of rows
 3. 2 compared files must have headers